Prizes, Rules, and Criteria

 Judging Criteria

-A panel of three to five qualified judges will evaluate the students’ presentations on a scale of 1 (lowest) to 10 (highest) in the areas of Comprehension & Content and Engagement & Communication.
+A panel of three to five qualified judges will evaluate the students’ presentations on a scale of 1 (lowest) to 5 (highest) in the areas of Comprehension & Content and Engagement & Communication.
+These criteria are based on the official 3MT judging criteria from the University of Queensland.
+For more information for Judges, please see the judging information page.

 General Tips to Prepare